RanushMithila/Networking/README.md

 # Networking

-- find network address
+- you can find network address
-- find broadcast address
+- you can find broadcast address